"Jacob honey, are you sure you're all right?" Nessie's worried voice rang from the bedroom. "You've been cutting those cucumbers for an hour now."

 It's not like they'd kept in touch after my horrific imprinting.

-The mention of it still makes Renesmee cry sometimes.
-She had been the bridesmaid – so radiant and happy for Bella, so horrified with my sudden transfixion.
+The mention of it still makes Nessie cry sometimes.
+She had been Bella's bridesmaid – so radiant and happy for her, so horrified with my sudden transfixion.
 Chop, chop.

 That went to show how much she didn't have to know.
-She'd go all cold or all weepy again, and I didn't think I could deal with it on top of everything else.
+She'd become all cold or all weepy again, and I didn't think I could deal with it on top of everything else.

 I gave the cucumber a particularly vicious slice, and the knife went through the chopping board.

 "Fuck," I muttered.

 "I got you a-…" Nessie began, emerging from the bedroom, when our front door flew open, falling off its hinges for the umpteenth time now.

 Embry stood in the door, breathing heavily as though he'd been running for miles.

 Before I could murder the bastard for breaking my door, he uttered words that nearly stopped my heart.

 "What!"
 Nessie squeaked.